 How I Work:

 I’m excellent at what I do and I adapt to meet your needs.
-I draw upon the recent advances in brain research as I work to help you perceive and retain what you're learning more effectively.
-I usually don’t administer written diagnostic tests because students typically already have a good idea of what their problem is, at least on the surface.
-Instead, as we start working together, I’ll ask you to show me how to do a problem you’re working on or to explain a term or two which gives the information I need to assess your situation.
+I draw upon the recent advances in brain research to help you perceive and retain what you're learning more effectively.
+I usually don't administer diagnostic tests because students typically already have a good idea of what their problem is, at least on the surface.
+Instead, as we start working together, I’ll ask you to show me how to do a problem you’re working on or to explain a term or two.
+This gives me the information I need to assess your situation.
 I’m pretty good at sensing where students’ problems are.
 At the end of the session and periodically thereafter, I’ll give you (and your parents if appropriate) an idea of how things stand and where to go next.
 If you want me to administer a diagnostic test, I have them available as well.

 What I Can Help With:

-As I said at the beginning, I'm ready to help in a wide variety of junior and senior high school math and science subjects.
-If you're studying at the college level, not only can I tutor math and science at your level, I can also help in an array of engineering subjects as well.
-Being a chemical engineer I’m well suited to help Chem-E students with thermodynamics, transport phenomena, unit ops and distillation.
-Other areas of engineering where my math skills and general engineering knowledge combine to allow me to help include basic mechanical, aero and civil engineering.
-This is especially so if you’re dealing with thermodynamics, materials science/engineering, statics, or fracture mechanics.
-If you need assistance with computer programming, I’m experienced in writing in Pascal, FORTRAN, and MS Excel.
-Please handle these engineering classes as ‘separate and special requests' in your e-mail to me, stating specifically which branch of engineering you are studying, the particular course you are interested in, what your problem(s) is/are, and what you are working to achieve.
+As I said at the beginning, I'm ready to help in a wide variety of Jr. and Sr. high school math and science subjects.
+If you're studying at the college level, not only can I tutor in math and science, I can also help in an array of engineering subjects as well.
+Being a chemical engineer I’m well suited to help Chem-E students with thermo, transport phenomena, unit ops, and distillation.
+Other areas of engineering where my math skills and general engineering knowledge allow me to help include basic mechanical, aero and civil engineering.
+This is especially so if you’re dealing with thermo, materials science/engineering, statics, or fracture mechanics.
+If you need assistance with computer programming, I’m experienced in Pascal, FORTRAN, and MS Excel.

-So far, I’ve helped students from UC Irvine, UC Riverside, Univ of Oregon, Univ of Southern California, Brigham Young Univ; El Camino College, Pasadena Community College, Santa Monica College; Chadwick HS, El Segundo HS, Loyola HS, Mira Costa HS, Palos Verdes HS, PV Peninsula HS, Redondo Union HS, South Torrance HS, Torrance HS, and San Pedro HS.
+So far, I’ve helped students from Cal Poly-SLO, UCLA, UC Irvine, UC Riverside, USC, Brigham Young Univ, El Camino College, Grand Canyon Univ, Orange County CC, Pasadena CC, Santa Monica College, Univ of Arizona, Univ of Oregon; Chadwick HS, El Segundo HS, Loyola HS, Marlborough HS, Mira Costa HS, New Roads HS, Palos Verdes HS, PV Peninsula HS, Redondo Union HS, North, South & West Torrance HS, and Torrance HS.